pysmo.tools.iccs

 ) -> tuple[Figure, Axes] | None

-Plot the selected ICCS seismograms as an image.
+Plot the selected ICCS seismograms as a matrix image.

 Parameters: